EB Flash: IRS Announces 2021 Retirement Plan Limits

 - Defined Contribution Plan Limits

-- Catch-up Contribution Limit: The catch-up contribution limit for employees aged 50 and over who participate in these plans is increased from $6,000 to $6,500.
+- Catch-up Contribution Limit: The catch-up contribution limit for employees aged 50 and over who participate in these plans remains unchanged at $6,500.

 - Defined Benefit Plan Limits

-- Highly Compensated Employee Threshold: The amount of compensation used to determine which employees are "highly compensated employees" under Section 401(a)(17) is increased from $125,000 to $130,000.
-Under the look-back rule, employees would be highly compensated in 2020 if they received compensation in excess of the $125,000 limit in 2019.
-This limit does not impact employers who elected to use the top-paid group (top 20% ranked by compensation) test for determining highly compensated employee status.
+- Highly Compensated Employee Threshold: The amount of compensation used to determine which employees are "highly compensated employees" under Section 401(a)(17) remains unchanged at $130,000.
+Under the look-back rule, employees would be highly compensated in 2021 if they received compensation in excess of the $130,000 limit in 2020.
+This limit does not impact employers who elected to use the top-paid group (top 20 percent ranked by compensation) test for determining highly compensated employee status.

 The information contained in this communication is not intended as legal advice or as an opinion on specific facts.
 This information is not intended to create, and receipt of it does not constitute, a lawyer-client relationship.
 For more information, please contact one of the senders or your existing Miller & Chevalier lawyer contact.
 The invitation to contact the firm and its lawyers is not to be construed as a solicitation for legal work.
 Any new lawyer-client relationship will be confirmed in writing.